Boot.dev Blog ยป Golang ยป The Proper Use of Pointers in Go (Golang)

 3. Need a Nil Value Option

 Sometimes a function needs to know what something’s value is, as well as if it exists or not.
 I usually use this when decoding JSON to know if a field exists or not.
-For example, if a JSON object is:
+For example:

 These are some rules of thumb for when to use pointers in your code.
 If you are unsure, and a normal value will work just fine, I would advise avoiding the pointer.
 Pointers are useful tools but can lead to nasty bugs or unreadable code quite easily.